gregg127/anton/docs/docs/02_cluster.md

     ```console
     kubectl get nodes -o=wide
     ```
-    6. Shut down the machine, remove the USB drive, and start the machine again.
+    6. Shut down the machine, remove the USB drive, and start it again.
     7. After some time, check if the node is in the **READY** status:
     ```console
     kubectl get nodes -o=wide